fiorezy/Redoran-Extended---NPC-Dialogue/README.md

    - Install it under the name **[NoDelete] [002.24] Kaidan Extended Edition - No Blade in the Dark Requirement Patch**

 25.)
 Download [Skyrim's Got Talent Patch](https://kaidanmod.com/downloads/).
 Scroll down to a little further than the middle of the website, and the **Skyrim's Got Talent Patch** should be available.
 Press "Download Version 1.1".
-Drag the file into your downloads folder where you have the rest of your Septimus mods downloaded.
-A file called "BWB-Kaidan-2-Skyrims-Got-Talent-Patch-1.1" should be right at the top.
-If it isn't, sort by Filetime again and it will flip the downloads to most recent.

    - Install it under the name **[NoDelete] [002.25] Kaidan Extended Edition - Skyrim's Got Talent Patch**

 26.)
 Download [Kaidan Extended Edition - LOTD Patch](https://kaidanmod.com/downloads/).
 Scroll down to a little further than the middle of the website, and the **LOTD Patch** should be available.
 Press "Download Version 1.0".
-Drag the file into your downloads folder where you have the rest of your Septimus mods downloaded.
-A file called "Kaidan-LOTD-Commentary" should be right at the top.
-If it isn't, sort by Filetime again and it will flip the downloads to most recent.

    - Install it under the name **[NoDelete] [002.26] Kaidan Extended Edition - LOTD Patch**

 27.)
 Download [Kaidan Extended Edition - Cheesemod Patch](https://kaidanmod.com/downloads/).
 Scroll down to a little further than the middle of the website, and the **Cheesemod Patch** should be available.
 Press "Download Version 1.0".
-Drag the file into your downloads folder where you have the rest of your Septimus mods downloaded.
-A file called "Kaidan-Cheesemod" should be right at the top.
-If it isn't, sort by Filetime again and it will flip the downloads to most recent.

    - Install it under the name **[NoDelete] [002.27] Kaidan Extended Edition - LOTD - Cheesemod Patch**

 28.)
 Download [Kaidan & Inigo Banter Patch](https://kaidanmod.com/downloads/).
 At the top of the website, the **Kaidan & Inigo Banter Patch** should be available.
 Press "Download Version 6.3".
-Drag the file into your downloads folder where you have the rest of your Septimus mods downloaded.
-A file called "Kaidan-2-and-Inigo-Banter-Patch-v6.3" should be right at the top.
-If it isn't, sort by Filetime again and it will flip the downloads to most recent.

    - Install it under the name **[NoDelete] [002.28] Kaidan Extended Edition - Inigo Banter Patch**

 29.)
 Download [Kaidan - I'm Glad You're Here Patch](https://kaidanmod.com/downloads/).
 A little ways down from the top of the website, the **I'm Glad You're Here Patch** should be available.
 Press "Download Version 1.0".
-Drag the file into your downloads folder where you have the rest of your Septimus mods downloaded.
-A file called "BWB-Kaidan-2-Im-Glad-Youre-Here-Patch" should be right at the top.
-If it isn't, sort by Filetime again and it will flip the downloads to most recent.

    - Install it under the name **[NoDelete] [002.29] Kaidan - I'm Glad You're Here Patch**